Board of Directors:

 Tirtha Prasad Mukhopadhyay served as Chair of the Literature and Language Department at the University of Calcutta, India and as a Teaching Assistant at the University of Texas at Dallas prior to his appointment as professor and research fellow at the Universidad de Guanajuato, Mexico.
 He is authored Affective States in Art.
 He is Chief Editor of Rupkatha .
 Recent articles include “Abdul R. JanMohamed” in Oxford Bibliographies and “The Tlaloc prototype: depictive practices in Aridoamerica” published in Expressions.

-Marleni Reyes is Professor at the Universidad Autonoma de Puebla´s School of Plastics and Audiovisual Arts.
+Marleni Reyes Monreal is a Professor at the Benemérita Universidad Autonoma de Puebla´s School of fine and Audiovisual Arts, México.
 She teaches aesthetics and digital images in the digital art area.
-Her field of research focuses on the relationship between art and technology in the digital media.
+Her field of research focuses on the relationship between art and technology in digital media.

 Tõnu Viik is a Professor of Philsophy at Tallinn University, Estonia.
 He graduated from Moscow State University and received his Ph.D. from Emory University, Atlanta.
 Present research is devoted to cultural phenomenology focusing on socially conditioned meaning-formation processes.